Which is the Best Software to Conduct Structured Interviews?

 Ensure that each applicant has an equal chance of being hired

-You can lessen hiring prejudices by giving each applicant a fair and equal experience.
-This also reflects in metrics such as candidate NPS which represents candidate experience.
+You can lessen hiring prejudices by giving each applicant a fair and similar experience.
+This also reflected in metrics such as candidate NPS, which represents candidate experience.

 - Each candidate has a similar interview experience with the same questions and time allotted.